Shield-without-sword/.github/profile/README.md

 ## 📌 **Some of Our Glorious Creations**

-- 📜[**Will Chain**](https://github.com/ShieldWithoutSword/Will-Managment-1.0) - A legally questionable (but surprisingly useful) way to manage wills online.
+- 📜[**Will Chain**](https://github.com/Shiel-without-sword/Will-Managment-1.0) - A legally questionable (but surprisingly useful) way to manage wills online.
 Think *smart contracts* but without the confusing crypto stuff.
+- 🚀 [**Eventify**](https://github.com/Shield-without-sword/Eventify): A MERN stack event invitation platform where users create events and share invite links.
+Guests RSVP without logging in, get a QR entry pass, and a media upload link if they accept.
+Simple, seamless, and efficient

 ---